Content OptimizationJanuary 17, 202611 min read

 Why Content Freshness Matters for AI Citations

 In traditional SEO, content freshness is important but not always critical.
 For AI citations, however, freshness is often a deciding factor.
-AI systems like ChatGPT, Claude, and Perplexity prioritize recently updated content because:
+AI systems like ChatGPT, Claude, and Perplexity prioritize recently updated content because: Use our Content Freshness Analyzer to check your content age.

 • Information accuracy: AI systems want to cite current, accurate information that reflects the latest developments